Impacts and Awards

 2016 DOE Vehicle Technologies Office Special Recognition Award, Motor Thermal Management—Kevin Bennion

-2015 Team Merit Award—Brian Bush, Marc Melaina, and Michael Penev (with Amgad Elgowainy of Argonne National Laboratory)
+2015 DOE Hydrogen and Fuel Cells Program Team Merit Award—Brian Bush, Marc Melaina, and Michael Penev (with Amgad Elgowainy of Argonne National Laboratory)

-2014 GreenGov Presidential Award for DOE/Department of Transportation/Federal Energy Management Program Partnership—Mark Singer, Ryan Daley, and Navid Ahdieh
+2014 GreenGov Presidential Award for Partnership between DOE, the Department of Transportation, and the Federal Energy Management Program—Mark Singer, Ryan Daley, and Navid Ahdieh

 2014 Mid-Continent Regional Award for Excellence in Technology Transfer, Isothermal Battery Calorimeters—National Renewable Energy Laboratory